fablabbcn/smartcitizen-docs/docs/start.md

 #####PINOUT

-The SCK Main Board connects to the Sensor Board 16 pin connectoir.
+The SCK Main Board connects to the Sensor Board 16 pin connector.
 This is are how the pins are laid out on the board.
-The numbers in brackets are the actual pin numbers of the microcontroller.
+The numbers in brackets are the actual pin numbers of the micro controller.
 Pins IO are digital and S are analogue.

 |           |           |